pebxcvi/PSHomeCacheExtractor/README.md

 - Not encrypted from Mid-April 2011 onwards

 ### 6) ProfanityDictionary_*lang*.BIN
-- Binary BIN from what we beleive to be from a program apart of the PS3 SDK
+- Binary BIN from what we believe to be from a program apart of the PS3 SDK
 - Earlier Profanity Dictionaries were XXTEA encrypted with a static key and served directly from the scee-home.playstation.net and secure.cprod.homeps3.online.scee.com domains
 - Newer Profanity Dictionaries were AES128 encrypted .EBIN's and served via the profanityfilter API updater service under the update-prod.pfs.online.scee.com domain.
 The API was configured within the TSS file